joseorono/color-palette-manager/docs/to-do.md

 - [ ] **Palette Playground** (WIP)
   - [ ] Static landing page to be used as a demo - WIP
   - [x] Component playground using the user’s palette - WIP
+- [ ] **Color Roles in Palette Editor** (Primary-light, Secondary-dark, Accent, Warning, etc.)

 ---

 ## 📤 Export / 📥 Import
-- [ ] Add a Side-Pane to the Export Modal with a preview of the palette in the selected format.
+- [ ] Add a Side-Pane to the Export Modal with a preview of the palette in the selected format. - Taken by Jose
 - [x] Implement Export formats:
   - [x] CSS
   - [x] JSON